Star Wars land: Everything we know about Galaxy's Edge

 The bar is owned by an alien named Oga Garra, who is described as running the establishment with a strict code of conduct to keep any unruly patrons in check.
 Disney storytellers say this is a popular stopping point for those seeking to avoid the authorities, so it's sure to be colorful.

 As for entertainment, fans of the Disney's Star Tours ride may recognize the DJ.
-The astromech droid R-3X, formerly known as Captain Rex of the original star-speeder simulator ride, has a new gig mixing beats at the cantina.
+The droid R-3X, formerly known as Captain Rex of the original star-speeder simulator ride, has a new gig mixing beats at the cantina.
 Maybe he'll be a better DJ than he is a pilot?
-Nerdist reports that he'll be playing about a three-hour long show, and will be voiced by Paul Reubens, just like droid from the original ride.
+Nerdist reports that he'll be playing about a three-hour long show, and will be voiced by Paul Reubens (you know him as Pee-wee Herman), just like droid from the original ride.

 Where's the grub?
 Grab a bite outside the cantina